CalliStef/Callista-Lucia/docs/configuration.md

 ---

-## 1.1 Creating Your First Frame on Figma
+## Task 1.1 Creating Your First Frame on Figma
 **1.** To start your new design project, click on the “New design file” button inside the Dashboard.
 ![image](https://github.com/CalliStef/Callista-Lucia/blob/gh-pages/assets/images/just-the-docs.png?raw=true)